modrobert/SecureChatAnywhere/README.md

 ### Contribute

-If you wish to contribute to this project by donating then you can do so via Bitcoin, Litecoin, Bitcoin Cash (bcash)  or PayPal.
+If you wish to contribute to this project by donating then you can do so via Bitcoin, Litecoin or Bitcoin Cash (bcash).

 Bitcoin: 1LdBPjasAMLSBUEMF4w4AGuyPBBTtDZ92H
 Litecoin: Ld8dHjjh5YGXTiWrP3eenNTDXqB5pYpPqb